 - Encourage them to engage with their friends if they feel ready to do so

-If you become concerned about your child’s welfare and emotional wellbeing following the death of someone close, seek the support of your GP.
-You can get in touch with us here at Grief Talk and other mental health services.
+If you become concerned about your child’s welfare and emotional wellbeing following the death of someone close, you can get in touch with us here at Grief Talk on 0808 802 0111.

 How can I help?